ngchihuan/LightPyCL/README.md

 LightPyCL
 =========

-LightPyCL is a high performance physical 3D ray-tracer written in Python/PyOpenCL for the evaluation of optical elements with arbitrary 3D geometry.
-LightPyCL is intended to simulate the behaviour of intricate optical elements and systems when illuminated by light sources with arbitrary directional characteristics and configurations.
+LightPyCL is a high-performance physical 3D raytracer written in Python/PyOpenCL for the evaluation of optical elements with arbitrary 3D geometry.
+LightPyCL is intended to simulate the behaviour of intricate optical elements and systems illuminated by light sources with arbitrary directional characteristics and configurations.
 LightPyCL is not intended for rendering pretty graphics but could potentially be used to create accurate illumination maps in a timely manner.

 LightPyCL is released under the GPLv3 and is free software released in hope that it will be useful to someone.

 ## Features

 * Simplicity:
-	* python is used for scene scripting and data pre- and post-processing.
+	* Python is used for scene scripting and data pre- and post-processing.
-	* with a few lines of python code a scene can be setup and simulated.
+	* With a few lines of Python code a scene can be set up and simulated.
-	* with a few more lines the results can be processed and displayed.
+	* With a few more lines the results can be processed and displayed.
+* Performance:
-* Performance: calculations are done with OpenCL
+	* Calculations are done with OpenCL.
-	* calculations can be efficiently run on CPUs or GPUs.
+	* Calculations can be efficiently run on CPUs or GPUs.
-	* 1 000 000 rays to accurately sample a scene.
+	* 1,000,000 rays to accurately sample a scene.
 Not a problem!
-	* 100 000 polygons on top of that.
+	* 100,000 polygons on top of that.
 Easy!
-* Results can be stored in a python pickle for further evaluation at a later time.
+* Results can be stored in a Python pickle for further evaluation at a later time.
 * DXF output of traced and untraced scenes.
 * LightPyCL supports positive index materials, mirrors, termination surfaces and measurement surfaces.
 * Any material can be applied to any mesh.
 This means you can